SmartekWorks/result-export/README.md

 * `resultFormat`: type of the result format, `excel`, `html`, or `diag`
 * `resultID`: the unique ID of the test result.
 For instance, the result ID is **12345** in the url `http://swathub.com/app/support/samples/results/12345`

+**Hint**: if the size of the test result is quite large, please adjust the JVM arguments to increase the heap size.
+For instance:

+`java -Xms1024m -Xmx1024m -jar ResultExport.jar <path to config file> <resultFormat> <resultID>`

 ### Config file

 #### Config parameters